adtools/amigaos-cross-toolchain/README.md

 **Note:** *If the build process fails, please write me an e-mail.
 I'll try to help out.
 Don't forget to put into e-mail as much data about your environment as possible!*

-### Tested on

-Following platforms were tested:

- * Cygwin 1.7.18 (gcc 4.5.3)
- * Ubuntu 12.04 LTS 32-bit (gcc 4.6.3)
- * Ubuntu 12.04 LTS 64-bit (gcc 4.6.3) *requires gcc-multilib*
- * MacOS X 10.7.5 (MacPorts - gcc 4.7.3)

-But I do as much as possible to make the toolchain portable among Un*x-like environments.